Rabbit's R1 AI device will use Perplexity to power search

 Perplexity, if you haven’t heard of it, is a San Francisco, California-based startup that wants to take on Google in the AI space and has even received investments from Nvidia and Jeff Bezos.
 Perplexity has a free smartphone app that focuses on answering questions by searching the web and sourcing information from relevant sites, similar to Microsoft’s Bing Chat.
 It uses the ‘Perplexity model’ based on GPT-3.5, and the advanced ‘copilot’ option uses GPT-4.

-Based on Twitter/X posts from Rabbit and Perplexity, it sounds like Perplexity will be one of many LLM services available on R1.
+Based on X/Twitter posts from Rabbit and Perplexity, it sounds like Perplexity will be one of many LLM services available on R1.
 According to Engadget, Perplexity will power search on the device and seemingly will run alongside Rabbit’s ‘large action model’ (LAM).
 Rabbit detailed the LAM during the R1 reveal, which was trained to interact with existing app user interfaces, allowing R1 to complete tasks on behalf of users.

 In case you were wondering: